Controlling PowerShell's Results with Out-File

 Topics for PowerShell Output to File

 Writing the results of a command into a file is easy with PowerShell's Out-File.
-The biggest danger is 'over-think'; just remember that PowerShell takes care of opening and closing the file automatically.
+The biggest danger is 'over-think'; just remember that PowerShell takes care of basic file operations automatically.
 Consequently, there is no need to waste time looking for non-existent open-file, or save-file commands.
 If the file specified by Out-File does not already exist, PowerShell even creates it for you.

-delivers the results, redirect the PowerShell output to a file with a command such as:
+delivers the results, just redirect the output to a file with a command such as:

-This example is purely to concentrate on the Out-File command.
+This example is designed to concentrate on the Out-File command.
 In fact, the sooner we move on to example 2, the sooner we can do some real work.

 # PowerShell write to text file

 Note 1: While Out-File creates the file, you have to make sure that the path exists because Out-File cannot create folders.
-In this instance, the alternative is to adjust D: \files to C: \PS, or an existing folder on your machine.
+In this instance, you may wish to change D: \Files to an existing folder on your machine.

 SolarWinds' Network Performance Monitor will help you discover what's happening on your network.
 This utility will also guide you through troubleshooting; the dashboard will indicate whether the root cause is a broken link, faulty equipment or resource overload.